Innovation Engineering II: Communicate

 Communications Facility 24/26

-The emphasis in Innovation Engineering is on “learning by doing” so the course will consist of online lectures as well as in-class hands-on workshops and exercises.
-The focus is on application of knowledge rather than theory alone.
+The emphasis in Innovation Engineering is on “learning by doing” so the course will consist of short online lectures as well as in-class hands-on labs and application exercises.
+The focus is on application of knowledge and skills through practice rather than theory alone.

 Many in-class activities will involve “information mining,” which is a secondary research technique utilizing various government and trade databases as well as the popular press — for this reason the class will be held in a computer lab.
 You are free to bring your own laptop or tablet if you prefer.

 There is no textbook required for Innovation Engineering.
 Instead we use an online web portal called Innovation Engineering Labs.
-Access to Labs will be available through the Associated Students Bookstore.
-You will also need access to a computer to complete the online lectures as homework before attending class.
+Access to Labs will be available through an online bookstore.
+You will also need access to a computer to complete the online lectures as homework before attending each class.